dpolivaev/test-generation/test-generation-examples/LoginPage-Tutorial/README.md

 	<Item name="R2" reached="0">entered password is not visible</Item>

 ##Step 12.
-Adding test for requirement R2
+Adding test for requirement R4

-Requirement R2 should be checked before the log-in is submitted.
+Requirement R4 should be checked before the log-in is submitted.
 Therefore we need a new group of tests not performing the log - in pressing submit button.
 Fortunately building the new group is easy.

 	let arrange#1 be "go to page(:page)"
 	let page be LOGIN_PAGE

-	let act be
+	let testPurpose be
-	"submit(:protocol)"{
+	"check data processing"{
 		let arrange#2 be "enter mail address(:email)"
 		let arrange#3 be "enter password(:password)"
+		let act be "submit(:protocol)"
 		let assert be "checkPage(:pageAfterSubmit)"

 		let protocol be HTTP{
 			let email be VALID_MAIL
 			let password be VALID_PASSWORD
-			let [R1] be "logging in with protocol HTTP not allowed" },
+			let [R2] be "logging in with protocol HTTP not allowed" },
 		HTTPS {
 			let email be VALID_MAIL { let password be VALID_PASSWORD, INVALID_PASSWORD, NOT_ENTERED_PASSWORD},